docker/docs/content/cloud/ecs-integration.md

 ## Tuning the CloudFormation template

-The Docker Compose CLI relies on [Amazon CloudFormation](https://docs.aws.amazon.com/cloudformation/){: target="_blank" rel="noopener" class="_"} to manage the application deployment.
+The Docker Compose CLI relies on [Amazon CloudFormation](https://docs.aws.amazon.com/cloudformation/) to manage the application deployment.
 To get more control on the created resources, you can use `docker compose convert` to generate a CloudFormation stack file from your Compose file.
 This allows you to inspect resources it defines, or customize the template for your needs, and then apply the template to AWS using the AWS CLI, or the AWS web console.

 Once you have identified the changes required to your CloudFormation template, you can include _overlays_ in your Compose file that will be automatically applied on `compose up`.
 An _overlay_ is a yaml object that uses the same CloudFormation template data structure as the one generated by ECS integration, but only contains attributes to